qcodespp/qcodespp.github.io/docs/source/autoapi/qcodespp/data/hdf5_format/index.rst

    .. py:method:: write_metadata(data_set, io_manager=None, location=None, read_first=True)

-      Writes metadata of dataset to file using write_dict_to_hdf5 method
+      Writes metadata of DataSetPP to file using write_dict_to_hdf5 method

       Note that io and location are arguments that are only here because of backwards compatibility with the loop.